SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 >
 > TO USE A TURN OF PHRASE, I OFTEN, AS YOU WOULD SAY, AM FORCED TO TAKE MY WORK HOME WITH ME.

 <br><i>I hoped she would not be too impetuous here.
 She had contempt for the gentry and was convinced that he worked me as a dog, despite my protestations to the contrary.
-As she saw it, <u>he</u> was the reason I couldn't meet her for midday brunch.</i>
+As she saw it, <u>he</u> was the reason I couldn't meet her for brunch and mimosas.</i>

 <i>Well, I suppose in a way, she was correct.</i>